jtonic/js_ecosystem_for_the_impatient/docs_src/cookbook-spring-ecosystem.md

-# Spring ecosystem cookbook

-## How to streamline the springboot application development with spring-boot devtools (and IntelliJ Idea)
+## Streamline the springboot application development with spring-boot devtools

 - __Intent__